Friday, December 8, 2017

 Happy Palm Sunday!

 Happy Palm Sunday!
 As Christians all around the world celebrate the beginning of Holy Week, we are reminded of lessons from Jesus' life during a most critical period.
 Popular opinion and polls change and people are fickle.
 One minute they are celebrating you and nominating you for President or the Secretary of Defense when they think you can save their hides from oppressive dictators and their armies.
 The next minute they will desert you when they discover your mission does not line up with their expectations.
-Some will even turn in you for the right price.
+Some will even turn you in for the right price.

 Here's another lesson: some of the people in the crowd that welcomed Jesus into Jerusalem shouting "Hail" and "You down with G-O-D", were inevitably in the crowd a few days later when the masses yelled, "Crucify Him!"
 Also, there were definitely individuals in those crowds that served the same God as Jesus.
 You do know that the people who paid for Jesus' betrayal and arrest were religious leaders.
 Everyone praying with you ain't praying for your success.